Some things you just don’t think of before adopting a pet.

 Do Chinchillas Have Good Eyesight?

-No, chinchillas don’t have good eyesight.
-They can see adequately to move about their day and fully function but compared to their other senses such as smell and hearing, chinchillas have poor eyesight.
-Chinchillas are even known to lose their eyesight entirely in the final years or “older years of life,” but this typically does not take place until after the age of 15.
+Chinchillas are even known to lose their eyesight entirely in the final years of life, but this typically does not take place until after the age of 15.

 Do Chinchillas Like Light?